jdelles/battleship/README.md

 ## To do

--   [ ] Begin your app by creating the Ship factory function.
+-   [x] Create the Ship factory function.
 -   [ ] Create Gameboard factory.
 -   [ ] Create Player.
 -   [ ] Create 'AI' that can make legal moves